Yacksel Ríos: Boston Red Sox

 On June 14, 2021, Ríos was traded to the Boston Red Sox in exchange for cash considerations.
 He made his Red Sox debut on June 16, retiring the one batter he faced and earning a win in relief against the Atlanta Braves.
 He appeared in 20 games with Boston, all in relief, compiling a 3.70 ERA.
 On September 23, Ríos was designated for assignment by the Red Sox.
 He cleared waivers and was sent outright to the Triple-A Worcester Red Sox on September 26.

 Chicago White Sox

 On December 6, 2021, Ríos signed a minor league contract with the Chicago White Sox.
-He spent the 2022 season with the Triple-A Charlotte Knights, recording a 4-3 record and 4.91 ERA with 38 strikeouts in 33.0 innings pitched.
+He spent the 2022 season with the Triple-A Charlotte Knights, recording a 4–3 record and 4.91 ERA with 38 strikeouts in 33.0 innings pitched.
 On August 7, 2022, Ríos was released.

 Atlanta Braves

 On January 6, 2023, Ríos signed a minor league contract with the Atlanta Braves organization.
+In 21 appearances for the Triple–A Gwinnett Stripers, Ríos logged a pristine 1.46 ERA with 30 strikeouts and 7 saves across 24 2/3 innings.

+Oakland Athletics

+On June 18, 2023, Ríos was traded to the Oakland Athletics in exchange for cash considerations.
+Two days later, Oakland selected Ríos to their major league roster.
+After three games for Oakland, he was placed on the injured list on June 30 after being diagnosed with Raynaud syndrome.

+Ríos underwent surgery to address the syndrome on July 7, and was transferred to the 60-day injured list the following day.
+On July 17, Ríos underwent season–ending surgery to repair an axillary branch aneurysm in his right shoulder.
+On October 4, Ríos was removed from the 40–man roster and sent outright to the Triple–A Las Vegas Aviators.
+On October 6, Ríos elected free agency.

+New York Mets

+On January 10, 2024, Ríos signed a minor league contract with the New York Mets.
+He elected free agency on November 6, 2025.